 In our experience, it’s quite common for everyone in a small business to have equal access to all the company information.
 We often find that the password of the business administrator – who has full access to systems and databases – is widely known and used by the other staff.

 But you wouldn’t leave a filing cabinet containing sensitive information unlocked for all to see, and your data security should be no different.

 As well as controlling access, you need to train your staff about data security and the importance of keeping company information safe.
 That means ensuring they use strong passwords with upper and lowercase letters and numbers – and keep them secret.

-Your computer usage policy should spell out how staff must behave when using company equipment and the rules for working on personal devices.
-You should ensure that data on company laptops is encrypted; there are several free tools available to enable you do this such as BitLocker.
+Your computer usage policy should spell out how staff must behave when using company equipment.
+Including the rules for working on personal devices.
+You should ensure that data on company laptops is encrypted.
+There are several free tools available to enable you to do this such as BitLocker.

 Also make sure you know who has access to your company website, third-party websites and bank accounts.
 You don’t want to find out that a former employee has been ordering from one of your supplier’s websites with your user account details.

 When someone leaves the company you should terminate any accounts and passwords that are no longer in use.
 That includes login details for social media accounts including your business Twitter, LinkedIn and Facebook pages.